jon-heard/obsidian-inline-scripts-library/README.md

 ### lists_ui.sfile
 An extension to __lists.sfile__ that provides graphical ui versions of shortcuts.

-- __ui lists list__ - Asks the user to choose from all lists.
+- __ui lists reset__ - Clears all lists.
-Show all items in that list.
+***
+- __ui lists__ - User chooses a list (options include "all lists"), then shows info on the chosen list.
+- __ui lists rename__ - User chooses a list, and enters a new name for it.
+The list is renamed.
+- __ui lists removelist__ - User chooses a list, which is removed.
-- __ui lists add__ - Asks the user to choose from all lists.
+- __ui lists pick__ - User chooses a non-empty list, a random item is picked from that list and returned.
+***
-Asks the user to enter an item to add to that list.
+- __ui lists add__ - User chooses a list to add to and an item to add.
+The item is added to the list.
-Allows duplicate items.
+    - Identical items within a list are allowed.
+    - Can only add to (1) basic lists and (2) combo lists with at least one basic list as a sub-list.
+- __ui lists replace__ - User chooses a list, an item from the list and enters text to replace the item with.
+All instances of the item are replaced with the text.
-    - Can only add to (1) basic lists and (2) combo lists that contain basic lists.
+    - Can only replace from (1) basic lists and (2) combo lists that contain basic lists.
-- __ui lists pick__ - Asks the user to choose from all lists.
-Gets a random item from that list.
-- __ui lists remove__ - Asks the user to choose from all lists.
-Asks the user to choose an item from that list.
-Removes the last instance of that item from that list.
+- __ui lists remove__ - User choses a list and an item from the list.
+The last instance of the item is removed from the list.
     - Can only remove from (1) basic lists and (2) combo lists that contain basic lists.
-- __ui lists replace__ - Asks the user to choose from all lists.
-Asks the user to choose an item from that list.
-Asks the user to enter a new value for that item.
-Replaces all instances of the item within the list with the replacement.
-- __ui lists removelist__ - Asks the user to choose from all lists.
-Removes that list.
+***
 - __ui lists addfolder__ - Asks the user to type a name for the new folder-list.
 Asks the user to choose a folder.
 Creates the folder-list, attached to the folder.
-- __ui lists addcombo__ - Asks the user to type a name for the new combo-list.
+- __ui lists addcombo__ - User enters a name for he comb-list and chooses sub-lists.
+A combo-list is made from the choices.
-Asks the user to choose different lists.
-Creates the combo-list, attached to the different lists.
+***
+- __ui lists shortcutbatch__ - User chooses a list and enters a shortcut-text.
+The shortcut-text is run for each item in the list, with "%1" being replaced by the list item.
+- __ui lists fromfile lines__ - Use chooses a list (or enters a new list) and chooses a file.
+The file is broken into lines, which are added to the list as items.

 ***